Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

   * **transform**, transform the POI to another location.
   * **scale**, scale the size of the POI.
   * **fade**, fade the POI between full visibility and invisibility, e.g. the animation shown below fades a POI within 10 seconds from 1 (full visibility) to 0 (invisible) and back again.
+  * **destroy**, delete the POI entirely.
+Don't worry, when you force close the app and then restart it, it will be there again!

   ![FadeAnimation](images/UsingPorpoise_FadeAnimation.PNG)